Sharp subelliptic estimates in the $\bar\partial$-Neumann problem via an uncertainty principle: Introduction

 holds for all $(0,1)$-forms $u$ in the domain of $\dbar^*$ having coefficients in $C^\infty_c(\overline{\Omega})$ and supported in $\overline\Omega\cap V$.
 Here $\lVert\cdot\rVert_s$ is the $L^2$-Sobolev norm of order $s$, and $\lVert\cdot\rVert=\lVert\cdot\rVert_0$ is the $L^2$ norm.

 The interest in \eqref{eq:subelliptic} stems from the fact that it implies a local gain of boundary regularity in the $L^2$-Sobolev scale for the $\dbar$-Neumann problem.
-More precisely, assume that $\Omega$ is bounded, pseudoconvex and has a smooth boundary, and denote by $W^t_{(0,1)}(U)\subseteq L^2_{(0,1)}(U)$ the $L^2$-Sobolev space of order $t\geq 0$ (where $U$ is an open set).
+More precisely, assume that $\Omega$ is bounded, pseudoconvex and has a smooth boundary, and denote by $W^t_{(0,1)}(U)\subseteq L^2_{(0,1)}(U)$ the $L^2$-Sobolev space of order $t\geq 0$ on the open set $U$.
 If a subelliptic estimate of order $s$ holds at $p$, then we have the following: for every datum $v\in L^2_{(0,1)}(\Omega)$ such that $v_{|\Omega\cap U} \in W^t_{(0,1)}(\Omega\cap U)$, where $U$ is a neighborhood of $p$ in $\C^n$, we have $u_{|\Omega\cap U'}\in W^{t+2s}_{(0,1)}(\Omega\cap U')$, where $u$ is the solution of \eqref{eq:dbar_Neumann} and $U'$ is a possibly smaller neighborhood of $p$.
 We refer the reader to Theorem 1.13 of \cite{kohn_1979} for a more detailed statement, including implications for the canonical solution of the $\dbar$-problem and for the Bergman projection.

 A few basic and well-known remarks about subelliptic estimates are in order: \begin{enumerate} \item The validity of a subelliptic estimate is a local property of the boundary $b \Omega$.
 This is trivial, because the condition $u\in \mathrm{dom}(\dbar^*)$ is local (as recalled at the beginning of Section \ref{sec:reduction_boundary}).
-Thus, whether a subelliptic estimate of a given order $s$ is valid at $p$ only depends on the germ of $b \Omega$ at $p$. \item By a result of Sweeney (see \cite[Theorem 1]{sweeney} and the remarks following its statement), the validity of \eqref{eq:subelliptic} is independent of the Hermitian metric chosen to define the $L^2$ spaces of forms and the adjoint $\dbar^*$.
-In particular, any (locally defined) Hermitian metric could have been used in place of the standard Euclidean metric of $\C^n$.
+Thus, whether a subelliptic estimate of a given order $s$ is valid at $p$ only depends on the germ of $b \Omega$ at $p$. \item The validity of \eqref{eq:subelliptic} is independent of the Hermitian metric chosen to define the $L^2$ spaces of forms and the adjoint $\dbar^*$ (see \cite[Theorem 1]{sweeney} and the remarks following its statement, or \cite[Theorem 2]{celik_straube}).
+In particular, any (locally defined) Hermitian metric may be used in place of the standard Euclidean metric of $\C^n$.
 We will take advantage of this freedom in Section \ref{sec:pseudoconvex_rigid_domains} below. \item As a consequence of remarks (1) and (2), the validity of a subelliptic estimate of order $s$ at $p$ is invariant under local biholomorphisms.
 In slightly imprecise terms, it solely depends on the CR geometry of the germ $(b \Omega, p)$. \end{enumerate}